DentyTxR/SCPSL-FAQ-Project/pages/01.home/default.en.md

 ***

-!
-(As of 12/28/2022) This project is pretty dead, I (Denty) am the only person working on it and I do not have the time and sanity to work on this alone, If you wish to help with the project join our [Discord](https://discord.gg/qZ97fZjJeq)
+!!!
+If the solutions here do not work please join the official SCP:SL Discord [here](discord.gg/scpsl) and ask the tech support

 !!!
 We now have a [Github](https://github.com/DentyTxR/SCPSL-FAQ-Project) so you can help with our project easier!